use-cookie-consent/use-cookie-consent-react/README.md

 ## Description

 This package provides a wrapper around [`@use-cookie-consent/core`](https://github.com/use-cookie-consent/use-cookie-consent-core) package to provide best experience for React applications.
-Namely, it provides you React context, which provides all the functionality of [core](https://github.com/use-cookie-consent/use-cookie-consent-core) package but with reactive updates.
+Namely, it provides a React context, which provides all the functionality of [core](https://github.com/use-cookie-consent/use-cookie-consent-core) package but with reactive updates.

 ## Installation